MHadrysiak/MHadrysiak/README.md

 # Hi there, I'm Michał 👋

 I learned programming in college and while working as an automation tester.
-I program mainly in Python and C++.
+I code mainly in Python and C++.
 I am interested in machine learning, so I am writing my master's thesis in this field.
 I am an ambitious and motivated person.
 I would like to participate in interesting projects where I could fully use my skills.

 ## :hammer_and_wrench: Languages and Tools :
 <div>